ovaleanu/anthos/docs/register_contrail_cluster_in_anthos_v2.md

 The output token use it in Cloud Console to Login to the cluster

-I will do the same for EKS cluster
+I will do the same for the EKS cluster

 ```
 $ kubectx eks-contrail